-Sending a message to more than one person via email is a quick method of getting your information across.
-You only have to type the main text once, so that the minutes of your meeting or your prize-winning photo can go to everyone at the press of a button.
+Sending a single email to more than one person is a quick way of communicating with multiple people.
+You only have to type the main text once so, for example, the minutes of your meeting or your prize-winning photo can go to everyone at the press of a button.

 This guide explains how to send an email to more than one recipient using a Gmail account.
 However, this information is relevant to the majority of email accounts.